luckyluke007/50th-site/_posts/2015-01-05-press-release.markdown

 date:   2015-01-05
 categories: press-release
 permalink: press-release
-excerpt: Campus begins yearlong celebration of its trailblazing history and groundbreaking impact on the world
+excerpt: Campus celebrates its trailblazing history and groundbreaking impact on the world
 tags:
 - ucsc50
 - pressrelease